 My Top 10 List of Music to Paint By

-This will definitely be an opinionated post.
-Music, like art, is such a diverse selection when it comes to choice.
-There is no doubt that visual artists have an affinity for beautiful music, as well.
+This will be an opinionated post.
+Music, like art, is a diverse selection for choice.
+There is no doubt that visual artists also have an affinity for beautiful music.
 It is a question that I get asked quite often.
 Inspiration comes from many sources, and music is one source.

 As an Amazon Associate, I earn a small commission when you purchase from the links in this blog.
-I only post products that I have used with satisfaction or know people who have recommended them to me.
-The funds from this partnership help me maintain this website and I hope it gives my visitors some confidence in the products that I promote here.
+I only post products I have used with satisfaction or know people who have recommended them.
+The funds from this partnership help me maintain this website, and I hope it gives my visitors some confidence in the products I promote here.

 I am not ranking these in order of favorites.
 Full disclosure: this list is going to hint at my age.
 I'm not afraid of guesses.